tsheporamantso/Code-Review/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this exercise.
+I would like to thank Mercy Mugambi for allowing me to review your project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>